ppml38/usefulsnippet/README.md

 ## Convert `xml` to `json`
 Try below code to convert `xml` files into `json`.
 * This converts xml attributes as well
+* Can parse empty tags and tags with only attributes
 * Files with more than one xml, can also be parsed to result `list` of jsons
 <details>
 <summary>